-In Star Trek‘s 23rd episode, A Taste of Armageddon, we are given a glimpse of a culture who has done just that.
+Is it possible to become desensitized to war?
+In the Star Trek episode, “A Taste of Armageddon,” we’re presented with a culture who has done just that.
 The episode begins with the Enterprise transporting an ambassador to the planet Eminiar VII, in the hopes of setting up diplomatic relations between the Federation and the planet’s Emenian Union.

-It’s quite evident that this episode was meant to serve as an anti-war commentary, specifically reflecting the Vietnam War.
-When this episode aired in 1967, the Vietnam war was nearing its height and had been raging for nearly 15 years with virtually no end in sight.
-A Taste of Armageddon attempted to show the effects of a society that has grown complacent with a war which it is not actively seeking to end.
+Undoubtedly (and quite obviously) this episode was penned to serve as an anti-war commentary, specifically targeting the Vietnam War.
+When this episode aired in 1967, the Vietnam War was nearing its height and had been raging for nearly 15 years with seemingly no end in sight – a fact that made it easy for people to go about their daily lives not actively thinking about it.
+The writers of “A Taste of Armageddon” made it a point to show what could become of a society that has grown complacent with a war.

 David Gregory: There’s a lot to this.
 As I was reading it I got out the black pen and underlined this particular section of the book that I’ll put on the screen.
 While America has been fighting two of its longest ever boots on the ground wars in decade following 9/11, the fighting them simultaneously, less than 1% of the adult U.S. population has been called upon to strap on those boots.
 Not since the peace time years between World War I and II according to a Pew Research study has a smaller share of Americans served in the armed forces.
 Half the American public says it’s not been marginally affected by ten years of constant war.
 Never in our long history been further from the ideal of that America would find it impossible to go to war without disrupting domestic civilian life.
 That carries a high cost.